AndrewBulata/Aragonese-Pluralisation/README.md

 5. **Phenomenon** → **Phenomena** (funnily enough)

 ---
-Therefore, the plural finder we have developed would not detect these exceptions.
+Therefore, the plural finder we have developed here would not detect these exceptions, as it searches for inflection patterns in the form of suffixes at the end of the word.

-Sources
+Additional Sources

 1. **Omniglot - Hebrew**:
    - [Omniglot: Hebrew Language](https://www.omniglot.com/writing/hebrew.htm)